hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 {:toc}

-This post is about NIPS 2015 workshop of [non-convex optimization in machine learning](https://sites.google.com/site/nips2015nonconvexoptimization/invited-speakers)
+This blog post is about NIPS 2015 workshop of [non-convex optimization in machine learning](https://sites.google.com/site/nips2015nonconvexoptimization/invited-speakers)

 # Invited talk: Recent advances and challenges in non-convex optimization